 Medicare Advantage Options

 Medicare Advantage policies have become very popular since they have limited out of pocket expenses and premiums are extremely low.
 A private insurer covers your Part A and B benefits.
-Typically, there are four types of options.
-They are HMO, PPO, POS and SNP (Special Needs Plans).
+Four popular options are HMO, PPO, POS and SNP (Special Needs Plans).

 The PPO (Preferred Provider Organization) is always a consumer favorite since you save money by utilizing network-provided doctors, hospitals and other facilities.
 You can go “out-of-network,” but you may incur higher expenses.
 You also do not need a referral to see a specialist.
 Prescription benefits are often included, but it’s important to verify specifics with a broker.

 A Medical Savings Account (MSA) option is offered by various companies and allows Medicare to transfer funds into your account.
-It’s a combination of a “High-Deductible” plan and a separate savings account.
+It’s a combination of a “High-Deductible” plan (Plan C) and a separate savings account.
 Different deductible amounts are available.
 Once the deductible is met, covered benefits are paid with no out-of-pocket expenses.
 They are similar to HSAs offered to applicants under age 65.

 What If I Am Considered Uninsurable?